mpv-player/mpv/DOCS/man/input.rst

 ``loaddir [<url> [<flags> [<index> [<options>]]]]``
     This is the same as ``loadfile``, but it also allows opening directories.
-    When a URL is not provided, a file dialog will be shown to select a directory.
+    If the command is run interactively using the ``interactive`` prefix and no ``url`` is provided, a file dialog will be displayed to select a directory.

 ``loadlist [<url> [<flags> [<index>]]]``
     Load the given playlist file or URL (like ``--playlist``).